KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 - 2017-11-15-an-example-of-all-possible-elements
 ---

-**TL;DR:** In this article, you will learn how to build GraphQL APIs with Kotlin and Spring Boot.
-The API will make use of MongoDB for database operations and of course, it will be secured by Auth0.
+**TL;DR:** In this article, you will learn how to build GraphQL APIs with Kotlin, Spring Boot and MongoDB.
+And of course, the API will be secured by Auth0.
 You can find the final code developed in this part in this GitHub repository.

 ## Prerequisites
 Before proceeding, there are some tools you need to ensure you have on your machine in order to follow the article seamlessly.
 They include: